 The tackle Wenner’s uses for grub fishing consists of a 7-foot medium action Lew’s spinning rod and Team Lew’s spinning reel filled with 6-pound test line.
 He opts for fluorocarbon when he needs the sensitivity to feel light bites and switches to monofilament for most of his grub tactics because it is more manageable and kinks up less, especially in cold water.

 A Garmin Panoptix unit helps Wenners present his plastic grub to schools of suspended bass.
-“The awesome thing about the Panoptix is when you get around a school of fish or bait and all of a sudden you lose them, then you can just fan the trolling motor with the Panoptix and locate where the fish are,” he says.
+“The awesome thing about the Panoptix is when you get around a school of fish or bait and suddenly lose them, then you can just fan the trolling motor with the Panoptix and locate where the fish are,” he says.
 “It will also tell you how deep the fish are.”

 When he figures out the depth of the bass, Wenners casts beyond the school and counts down his grub, which he estimates falls 1 foot per second with the 1/4-ounce jighead.
-“The key is that as soon as the bait hits the water you want to engage your reel and turn it a time or two to get the slack out of your line,” Wenners says.
-“So as you are counting it down you can watch that line because a high percentage of your bites are going to come before it reaches the depth you are counting it down to.”
+“The key is that as soon as the bait hits the water, you want to engage your reel and turn it a time or two to get the slack out of your line,” Wenners says.
+“So as you are counting it down, you can watch that line because a high percentage of your bites will come before it reaches the depth you are counting it down to.”

-His plastic grub tactics produces mostly numbers of bass for Wenners but he has also caught quality fish with the grub.
+His plastic grub tactics produce mostly numbers of bass for Wenners, but he has also caught quality fish with the grub.
 He usually catches his heaviest fish on the grub during the prespawn when female bass are laden with roe.